 Virtual residencies focus on the same learning outcomes as face-to-face residencies and use a variety of tools, including virtual conferencing, online learning platforms, and social networking, to facilitate collaboration and discussion during residency sessions.

 PhD students in select programs have the option to attend an approved professional conference (RESI 8900 based on program availability) in order to satisfy their fourth residency requirement.

-Contact Academic Advising to access the Professional Conferences residency calendar and page for more information.
+Contact Student Success Advising to access the Professional Conferences residency calendar and page for more information.